Terms and Conditions

 The Provider's liability is limited to intent and gross negligence.

-Furthermore, the Provider is only liable for direct damages that the Customer can demonstrably attribute to the fulfillment of the contractually agreed performance unless the Provider proves it is not at fault.
+Furthermore, the Provider is liable only for direct damages proved by the Customer in connection with the contractually agreed service fulfillment, unless the Provider proves that there is no fault on their part.

-The Provider's liability is, insofar as legally permissible, limited in total to the compensation that the Customer has paid to the Provider during the twelve (12) months preceding the damage event in regard to recurring fees, i.e., at most what is owed for one contract year as remuneration.
+The Provider's liability is, as far as legally permissible, overall limited to the remuneration the Customer has paid for the service causing the damage, according to the Contract, in the twelve (12) months preceding the damage event, in relation to recurring fees, meaning at most what is owed for one contractual year as remuneration.

-The Provider is not liable for the behavior of engaged auxiliaries.
+The Provider is not liable for the conduct of engaged auxiliary persons.

 11. Force Majeure

-Neither Provider nor Customer is liable for events of force majeure.
-If the Provider is prevented from fulfilling the contract due to force majeure – especially but not limited to natural events like storms, lightning, fire, or earthquakes, epidemics, pandemics, acts of war, strikes, virus attacks, or disruptions of public transportation or communication infrastructure – despite due diligence, the performance or agreed dates shift corresponding to the duration and impact of the event.
+Neither the Provider nor the Customer are liable for events of force majeure.
+If the Provider is hindered from fulfilling the Contract due to force majeure, particularly but not limited to natural events such as storms, lightning, fire or earthquakes, epidemics, pandemics, acts of war, strikes, virus attacks or disruptions of public traffic or communication infrastructure despite due diligence, the provision of services or the agreed dates are postponed according to the duration and impact of the event.

-Disruptions to the communication infrastructure used by the Customer do not count as force majeure and do not release the Customer from their payment obligation.
+Disruptions to the communication infrastructure used by the Customer are not considered force majeure and do not release the Customer, in particular, from their payment obligation.

 12. Confidentiality

-Both parties commit to confidentiality concerning all information, data, documents, and documentation received in connection with the contract, where there is a confidentiality interest – especially business and trade secrets, including the ideas, concepts, procedures, and technical details underlying the Provider's services, as well as information about the Customer's customers – and to only disclose to third parties with the express consent of the other party.
+Both parties commit to treat all received information, data, documents, and documentation related to the Contract, for which confidentiality is of interest – particularly business and trade secrets, including the underlying ideas, concepts, procedures, and technical details of the Provider's services as well as information about the Customer's customers – confidentially and not to disclose them to third parties without the express consent of the other party.

-The confidentiality obligation continues beyond the end of the contract.
+The confidentiality obligation continues beyond the termination of the Contract.

-The parties oblige their employees and engaged third parties to comply with these confidentiality provisions.
+The parties commit their employees and engaged third parties to comply with these confidentiality provisions.

-The Provider is entitled to name the Customer in its communications, on social media, and on its website using the Customer's logo as a reference.
+The Provider is entitled to name the Customer in its communication, on social media, and on its website as a reference using the Customer's logo.

 13. Data Protection

-The protection of the Customer's data is guaranteed in accordance with the applicable data protection law, and the Provider and any third parties engaged by the Provider will only process the Customer's data within the scope of fulfilling the contract.
-The Customer grants the Provider and any third parties engaged by the Provider a right to store, copy, and process the data managed by the software.
+The protection of the Customer's data is ensured in accordance with the applicable data protection law and the Provider and any third parties commissioned by the Provider will process the Customer's data only within the scope of the Contract's fulfillment.
+The Customer grants the Provider and any third parties engaged by the Provider a storage, copying, and processing right with regard to the data managed by the software.

-The Customer guarantees in turn that the legal conditions for processing personal data are met, so that the Provider can provide its services as a data processor without violating data protection regulations.
+The Customer guarantees in turn that the legal requirements regarding the processing of personal data are met so that the Provider can perform its services as a data processor without violating data protection regulations.

 14. Contract Duration and Termination

-The contract comes into effect upon signing.
-Its duration is derived from the Agreement and its attachments.
-Unless otherwise specified, the contract ends with complete fulfillment by both parties.
+The Contract becomes effective upon signing.
+Its duration is determined by the Agreement and the attachments.
+Unless otherwise specified there, the Contract ends with the complete fulfillment by both parties.

-Termination is permissible if it is a continuing obligation or if the contract explicitly provides for termination.
-The termination modalities are derived from the Agreement and its attachments.
+Termination is permissible if it is a continuing obligation or the Contract explicitly allows for termination.
+The termination modalities are derived from the Agreement and the attachments.

-Both parties may terminate the Agreement or individual attachments in case of material breach – including payment default – extraordinarily.
-Such termination is permissible only after a 30-day grace period elapses unused.
+Both parties can terminate the Agreement or individual attachments extraordinarily in the event of significant Contract violations – including payment defaults.
+Such termination is permissible only after an unused expiration of a 30-day grace period.

-Extraordinary termination of the entire contract is only permissible if the breach affects the entire contractual relationship.
+Extraordinary termination of the entire Contract is only permissible if the Contract violation affects the entire contractual relationship.

-After the end of the contract, the Customer must return all materials provided by the Provider.
-Access to the Cloud Services is blocked at the termination time.
-Customer data will be handed over to the Customer – if technically possible or commissioned – before or immediately after blocking in a suitable form; provision is chargeable based on effort.
+After the end of the Contract, the Customer must return all materials provided by the Provider.
+Access to the Cloud Services will be blocked at the termination time.
+Customer data will be returned to the Customer – if technically possible or commissioned – before or immediately after blocking in an appropriate form; the provision is chargeable according to effort.
 Subsequently, the data will be deleted by the Provider and the Cloud Provider.

 The Provider reserves the right to change these GTC at any time.
-Changes will be communicated in a timely manner and are deemed accepted unless the Customer objects within 30 days.
+Changes will be communicated in a timely manner and are considered accepted unless the Customer objects within 30 days.

 16. Applicable Law and Jurisdiction